 - The April 22, 2019 preliminary plan submission states that residents of the two family dwellings will participate in the Town's pay-per-bag garbage program. - Where the road is proposed to be private, the Town's contracted trash hauler typically picks up trash at the public street.
-The applicant should provide additional information about a collection area at Gray Road.

-• Development of these lots should not produce an undue burden on the Town's ability to collect and dispose of solid waste.
+The applicant should provide additional information about a collection area at Gray Road. - In an email dated May 15, 2019 Will Haskell, P.E. of Gorrill-Palmer also noted that consideration should be given to a suitable location for residents to drops trash and recycling containers that will not impede traffic entering the project roads, or traffic traveling along Route 202. - Development of these lots should not produce an undue burden on the Town's ability to collect and dispose of solid waste.